vieenrose/SLAM/README.md

 1) Install *Swipe* module (only necessary if you want also to read *WAVE* files in addition to *Praat PitchTier* files)

-Swipe, by Kyle Gorman (http://ling.upenn.edu/~kgorman/c/swipe/),  is a pitch estimation algorithm which is required for **SLAM+** to work.
+Implemented by Kyle Gorman, [Swipe](http://ling.upenn.edu/~kgorman/c/swipe/) is a pitch estimation algorithm which is required for **SLAM+** to work with WAVE files.
 Sources of swipe are provided in the swipe-installer directory.
-These are slightly modified versions different from the official github release.
+These are **slightly modified versions** different from the official *GitHub* release.
 Modifications are only for the purpose of *Swipe* compiling under *C89* instead of *C99* standards.

 2) Install the following libraries required by **SLAM+**: